 1 orange (juicing or thin skinned oranges are best)

-In a small saucepan place one half of the bag of cranberries, 1 cup sugar and 1 cup water.
-Bring to a boil, reduce heat to low and simmer for 15 minutes.
-Add the other half of the bag of cranberries and continue to cook for 5 minutes more or until the additional cranberries pop.
-Pour the mixture into a container and refrigerate until cold.
+In a small saucepan place one half of bag of cranberries, 1 cup sugar and 1 cup water.
+Bring to a boil, reduce heat to low and simmer 15 minutes.
+Add remaining cranberries and cook 5 minutes more or until additional cranberries pop.
+Pour the mixture into a heat-safe container and refrigerate until cold.

 Cut orange into 8 pieces.
 Remove seeds.
-Process orange in a mini food processor leaving some chunks.
+Process orange slices in a mini food processor leaving some chunks.
 Gently stir orange relish into cold cranberry sauce.
 Refrigerate until ready to serve.
+Makes around 5 cups.
 Enjoy Friends!